percona/postgresql-docs/docs/pg-stat-monitor.md

 !!! note

-    We recommend to create the extension against the `postgres` database.
-In this case, the extension collects the statistics data for all active databases and newly added ones.
+    By default, the extension is created against the `postgres` database.
+You need to create the extension on every database where you want to collect statistics.

 !!! tip